-Smart factories represent a leap forward from traditional automation.
-These fully connected and flexible production systems leverage persistent data streams from connected manufacturing devices to learn and adapt to dynamic conditions.
-Smart factories distinguish themselves from existing factory automation systems by allowing autonomous operation of entire production processes.
+Smart factories broadly refer to the fully connected and flexible production systems that leverage persistent data streams from connected manufacturing devices to learn and adapt to dynamic conditions.
+It represents a leap forward from traditional automation by allowing autonomous operation of entire production processes.
 The latest technology, including smart sensors and advanced robotics, allows next-generation interconnectivity between equipment, facilities, and processes across the value chain.
 IoT advances allow a new level of real-time data transmission and synthesis between smart devices and machines.
-The result: more efficient and agile manufacturing systems, with less production downtime and better competitive advantages in the marketplace.
+The result is more efficient and agile manufacturing systems with less production downtime and better competitive advantages in the marketplace.

 By leveraging their capital and innovation capabilities while taking advantage of long-standing relationships with manufacturers, incumbents in the smart factory industry have captured considerable market size in each of these segments.